Your favorite seasonal drink is probably filled with sugar

 SKIP THE SUGAR: 5 products to help you drink more water

-For example, a medium size of Starbucks' Pumpkin Spice Latte with whipped cream has 50 grams of sugar and 380 calories.
-The medium Caramel Craze Latte from Dunkin Donuts is even more sugary and calorie filled with 57 grams of sugar and 410 calories.
+For example, a Grande size of Starbucks' Peppermint Mocha with whipped cream has 54 grams of sugar and 440 calories.
+A 16 oz.
+Fa La Latte, steamed egg nog and espresso topped with whipped cream and nutmeg, from Caribou Coffee contains 63 grams of sugar and 500 calories.
 The daily maximum amount of calories of added sugar for women is 100, as recommended by the American Heart Association.

 Caffeinated drinks are not the only culprits of surprisingly high sugars: Coffee-free drinks like mint hot chocolate and apple cider also contain lots of sugar.
 A medium Mint Hot Chocolate from Dunkin Donuts is 300 calories and 42 grams of sugar and a medium Caramel Apple Spice from Starbucks is 380 calories and has 71 grams of sugar.

-HEALTHY FALL TREAT: No-bake apple pie protein bars
+HEALTHY SEASONAL TREAT: No-bake apple pie protein bars

 These drinks, filled with sugar and calories, are disguised in the seasonal marketing tactics of the companies trying to sell them.
-Resist the urge to get your taste of fall from your favorite coffee shop this year, or opt for healthier options by asking for sugar-free syrup or skim milk in your fall-flavored treat.
+Resist the urge to get your taste of the season from your favorite coffee shop this year, or opt for healthier options by asking for sugar-free syrup or skim milk in your seasonal-flavored treat.